rwnx/pynonymizer/doc/strategyfiles.md

 ## Scripts
 Scripts can be used to add additional behaviour to the start or the end of an anonymization run.
-This might help you to do something specific that pynonymizer may not have a feature for (yet?).
+This might help you to do something specific that pynonymizer may not have a feature for (yet?), or to provider a report on something before you dump/drop/etc.

 Scripts are given in the `scripts` top level key.
 There are two subkeys, `before` and `after`.
 In both cases, the required input format is a list of strings to be run as individual scripts.